2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 2020 National Championship Game: Date, time

 The national championship will be played at 8 p.m.
 ET on Monday, Jan.
 13, 2020.
-The game is at Mercedes-Benz Superdome in New Orleans.
+The game will be at Mercedes-Benz Superdome in New Orleans, Louisiana.

 2020 National Championship Game: TV channel for the College Football Playoff